 Connectivity encompasses the two-way flow of information between the higher education sector and the rest of society.
 The worth of a national higher education system is enhanced if it is well connected with the rest of the nation’s society and is linked internationally in education and research.
 Connectivity promotes technical change and economic growth.
-We use six measures:

-- C1: (4%) Proportion of international students in tertiary education, 2013.
+- C1: (4%) Proportion of international students in tertiary education, 2014.

 - C2: (4%) Proportion of articles co-authored with international collaborators, 2014 (coverage is all institutions that publish at least 100 papers).

-- C5: (4%) Responses to question ‘Knowledge transfer is highly developed between companies and universities’, asked of business executives in the annual survey by IMD World Development Centre, Switzerland, 2015.
+- C5: (4%) Responses to question ‘Knowledge transfer is highly developed between companies and universities’, asked of business executives in the annual survey by IMD World Development Centre, Switzerland, 2016.

-- C6: (4%) Percentage of university research publications that are co-authored with industry researchers, 2011-13.
+- C6: (4%) Percentage of university research publications that are co-authored with industry researchers, 2012–14.